6.2 Net Promoter Score (NPS) Survey

 • Email (most common): Short message, 2–3 sentences, subject line like “Quick question about [product].”

 • In-app (higher response rate): Trigger after the user completes a key action.
-Tools like Sprig and Hotjar make this easy.
+In-app survey tools make this easy.

 • Post-interaction: Send immediately after a support ticket is resolved or a key milestone is reached.

 2. Send and wait.
-Give respondents 5–7 days to reply.
+Give respondents 5-7 days to reply.
 Send one reminder after 3 days.
-Expect a 10–30% response rate for email and higher for in-app or post-interaction triggers.
+Expect 10-30% of emailed customers to respond (the response rate), and higher for in-app or post-interaction triggers.

 3. Close the loop on detractors within 24–48 hours.
-Bain calls this the most important step in the system, and it’s the part most teams skip.
 A real human contacts every detractor (0–6) to understand their specific issues.
 AI-powered platforms can automate the routing (detractors to support, passives to re-engagement, promoters to referral programs), but the human conversation with the detractor is non-negotiable.

 4. Don’t argue with the score.
 When a detractor explains their reason, listen and capture; don’t defend the product.
 The verbatim is the data — debating it teaches the customer to stop responding.